mebobby2/auction_sniper/README.md

 not of how that information is represented.
 Doing so will both make the tests more self-explanatory and shield them from changes in implementation controlled elsewhere in the system.
 Significant values, like NO_CUSTOMER_FOUND, should be defined in one place as a constant.

 ### Levels of Testing
 Let us organize our tests into a chain of phases: unit tests that run very quickly in memory; slower integration tests that reach outside the process, usually through third-party APIs, and that depend on the configuration of external services such as databases and messaging brokers; and, finally, end-to-end tests that run against a system packaged and deployed into a production-like environment.
 This gives us rapid feedback if we break the application’s core logic, and incre- mental feedback about integration at increasingly coarse levels of granularity.

+### Concurrency
+Concurrency is a system-wide concern that should be controlled outside the objects that need to run concurrent tasks.
+By passing an appropriate Executor to the constructor, we’re following the “context independence” design principle.

 ## Upto
-Page 326
+Page 336

-Chapter 26
+Stress-Testing Passive Objects